AlexDelitzas/x-covid-ai-assistant/README.md

 ## How to use

-**Step 1**: Open the application via a browser
+**Step 1**: Open the application via a web browser

 ![](media/app1.png)

 **Step 2**: Upload the Chest X-Ray that you want to check.
-For testing purposes, you can a sample image that we provide.
+For testing purposes, you can use a sample image that we provide.

 ![](media/app2.png)